 As you can see, tears are invaluable for clear vision, protecting your eyes, flushing out irritants, and soothing emotions.

-If you feel that your eyes are not as comfortable or your vision is not as clear as usual, contact Melania Napolitano, O.D. at 20/20 Eyecare in Middle Village today.
+If you feel that your eyes are not as comfortable or your vision is not as clear as usual, contact Dr. Melania and Dr. Maria at 20/20 Eyecare in Middle Village today.